FAQ

 What's the Sinclair Method success rate?

-Studies show that 78% of patients that undergo Sinclair Method treatment reach their goal of substantially reduced alcohol intake or complete abstinence within 9 months.
-Many will reach a level of comfortable controlled drinking in 4 to 6 months.
-An approximate 10% non-compliance rate with the naltrexone dosing protocol has been documented which will impede success.
-As such, by strictly complying with the dosing protocol, chances for success are boosted 10% producing a near 90% success rate.
-That's why we focus on Sinclair Method compliance in our Module One video course you'll get when you sign up.
+78% of people that use the Sinclair Method reach their goal of substantially reduced drinking or stopping altogether within 9 months.
+Many reach a level of comfortable controlled drinking in 4 to 6 months.
+Approximately 10% of clients won't adhere to the naltrexone dosing protocol which will impede success.
+As such, by strictly complying with the dosing protocol chances for success are boosted 10% producing a near 90% success rate.

 Do I have to abstain from drinking before I start?